fralau/mkdocs-mermaid2-plugin/README.md

 ## Usage

 ### General Principle
-In order to insert a mermaid diagram in a markdown page, simply type it using the mermaid syntax, and surround it with the code fence for mermaid:
+In order to insert a Mermaid diagram in a markdown page, simply type it using the mermaid syntax, and surround it with the code fence for Mermaid:

     ```mermaid